-We should note that many editing programs, as well as default programs like QuickTime also typically offer different file formats and resolution/bitrate options.
+We should note that many editing programs, as well as default programs like QuickTime also typically offer different video format and resolution/bitrate options.
 A video compressor is usually a better way to go, however, as they will usually allow more control over the final result.

 These online video compressors run in your browser, so there’s no bulky software to download.
-If you only need to compress videos occasionally, an online video compressor should be just fine.
+They’re usually pretty simple with drag and drop functionality.
+If you only need to compress videos occasionally, an online video compressor should be fast and fine.

 This free online video compressor allows you to convert from one video file type to another, and compress videos for a smaller file size.